lostatc/xpct/README.md

             id: OK
             name: FAILED
                 🛈 this is a required field
+                Expected:
+                    ""
-                Expected this to not be empty
+                to not be empty
             age: OK
             is_superstar: FAILED
                 Expected this to be true
         }

 ```

 ## MSRV Policy